 Williams claims that the $1 billion pipeline is needed to carry out the elimination of heavy number six and number four fuel oil, mandated locally, from use in residential boilers.
 They claim that 8,000 customers need conversion from oil to gas in order to carry out the mandate.
 The conversions were completed three years ago in private housing, according to the report, and almost half of the multi-family buildings chose not to convert to natural gas.
 New York City Housing Authority housing stopped using both types of fuel oil a decade ago and relies on gas for 98 percent of its heating.

 The other reason Williams claims it needs to build the pipeline is to address future growth.
 That claim is the opposite of current market conditions and energy demand trends.
 Total demand for natural gas has continued to grow faster than domestic consumption of it, which has been the trend since May 2015, according to the U.S. Energy Information Administration.
 The report on the proposed pipeline states that both the New York Independent System Operator (“ISO”) and Long Island Power Administration (“LIPA”) predicted that electricity use will decrease and not increase.

-While Williams seeks to build a fracked gas pipeline, the state of New York has a green new deal which mandates 100 percent clean energy by 2040.
-With such a goal in place, new pipelines carrying fossil fuel are not needed.
+While Williams seeks to build a fracked gas pipeline, the state of New York has a green new deal that mandates 100 percent clean energy by 2040.
+With such a goal in place, new pipelines carrying fossil fuels are not needed.
 All Trump’s executive orders do is expedite permits for pipelines, such as the proposed one in New York, that are not necessary.